fhilipecrash/mini-social-media-frontend/README.md

-<h1 align="center"> Mini Social Media Project </h1>
+<h1 align="center"> Social Network Project </h1>

 <p align="center">
-This is a mini social media project that I created to learn more about the Spring and React frameworks.
+This is a mini social media project that I created to learn more about the FastAPI and React frameworks.
 It is a simple social media site that allows users to create accounts and make posts.
 It is a work in progress and I plan to add more features in the future.
 </p>

 <h2 align="center"> Technologies </h2>